Diabetes Self Management Training (DSMT) Program

 - Educate patients about all foods that are high in carbohydrate (the bad and good ones)

 - Educate patients about how to read the food labels

 Exercise is one of the best things you can do to help manage type 1 diabetes or type 2 diabetes—and you don't even need a prescription for it.
 But what specific benefits does exercise have for people with diabetes?

 One of the most important benefits of exercise for diabetes is that exercise can help manage your blood glucose levels—even hours after you've stopped exercising.
 Another significant benefit of exercising with diabetes is that it builds muscle.
 Muscles are the tissues in your body that use the most glucose, and they can help keep blood glucose levels from soaring.

 Below are a few of the benefits of exercise for people with diabetes:

 During class we discuss the blood sugar goals established by the American Diabetes Association for home monitoring.
-We educate you on the signs, symptoms, causes, and treatment of high and low blood sugar. (send to resource page on hyperglycemia and hypoglycemia) Patients can also bring their blood sugar meter for demonstration on how to use it.
+We educate you on the signs, symptoms, causes, and treatment of high and low blood sugar.
+Patients can also bring their blood sugar meter for demonstration on how to use it.
 We also encourage patients to monitor for patterns related to when they eat and try to discover what foods high in carbohydrate cause their blood sugar levels to go up.

 A physician referral is required for all nutrition services to aid with billing coverage.
 Download a referral form to take to your physician.
 For questions about billing or additional information, please contact our office at 859.313.2393.